ate47/kHDTGenDiskBenchmark/lubmgen/README.md

 77G lubm40000.nt
 ```

-Generate the benchmark code in the Benchmark directory, it can be done with `./gradlew shadowJar` command.
+Generate the benchmark code in the Benchmark directory, it can be done with the `./gradlew shadowJar` command.
 Copy the compiled file in `build/libs/Benchmark-???-all.jar` and rename it to `bench.jar`.

 Then run the script `./gen_test.sh`, it'll run the experiments 10 times (or less if stopped).
 The profiling files will be put in `profiling-[run]/[nt file].hdt.prof`.